artem701/pygad/docs/source/gacnn.rst

 .. code:: python

-   import pygad.gacnn
+   import pygad.pygad.gacnn

-   GACNN_instance = pygad.gacnn.GACNN(model=model,
+   GACNN_instance = pygad.pygad.gacnn.GACNN(model=model,
                                       num_solutions=4)

-After creating the instance of the ``pygad.gacnn.GACNN`` class, next is to fetch the weights of the population as a list of vectors.
+After creating the instance of the ``pygad.pygad.gacnn.GACNN`` class, next is to fetch the weights of the population as a list of vectors.

 Fetch the Population Weights as Vectors